John M. Schiff: Early life and education

 Schiff was born to a German-Jewish banking family in New York, the son of Adele (née Neustadt) and Mortimer Loeb Schiff.
 He was grandson of Jacob H. Schiff.
 In 1925, Schiff graduated from Yale University, where he was an assistant business manager of campus humor magazine The Yale Record.
 After a year at Oxford University in England, he worked at Bankers Trust.

+Career

 For a time, Schiff worked on the Missouri Pacific Railroad.
 Following the 1931 death of his father, he became a partner in the investment banking firm Kuhn, Loeb & Co.

 Scouting movement

 Both John Schiff and his father were notable early Boy Scouts of America leaders.
 John Schiff served as national president of the Boy Scouts of America from 1951 to 1956.
 Schiff also served on the World Scout Committee of the World Organization of the Scout Movement from 1955 until 1961.

 Schiff was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting, in 1961.
 The John M. Schiff Scout Reservation was named in his honor.